dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 falls back to the default (**not** a range with a missing bound).
 A fixed range where `min === max` always samples that exact value.

+`tags` is read directly and parsed into tokens (see [Tag filtering](#tag-filtering)). `animation` is the one core option with a memo but no PRNG draw: whether an avatar moves must not depend on the seed.
+Both animation options are read only while rendering an element that carries `animations` (see [Animation rendering](#animation-rendering)), so the `resolvedOptions` snapshot of a static style never contains them, while an animated style records `animation: false` even when the user left the option unset.

 ### Component options

-For each component (e.g. `eyes`) the user can supply exactly two options:
+For each component (e.g. `eyes`) the user can supply two options, and the global `tags` filter narrows the pool from the outside:

 | Option            | PRNG key          | Resolution                                                                                                     |
 | ----------------- | ----------------- | -------------------------------------------------------------------------------------------------------------- |